areenaAlmeshaly/Lameh/README.md

 ### Disclaimer

 Lamah is an analytical support tool.
-Its results should be interpreted in the context of the underlying data, domain knowledge, and the purpose of the analysis.
+Its results depend on the input data and the rules implemented in the current version and should be interpreted in the context of the data, domain knowledge, and purpose of the analysis.